 “A lot of them were faith-based groups,” recalls Salgado.
 “There were some immigrants who were very homophobic that would say homophobic things and, like, how do you navigate those spaces?
 You have to educate people, which I don’t have a problem with that.
 Working in kitchens with a lot of immigrant men and their machismo, you learn how to use humor.”

 “That’s why I started making those pieces,” he continues.
 “It was for our communities to understand that if we’re talking about accepting people or creating policy that doesn’t criminalize us, we can think about other folks who are also part of our communities.”

 First, an admission: today marks nearly a year to the day that I left for a week-long trip to Barcelona and I still haven’t fully edited the photos and videos I took during that trip.
 OOPS!
-I have more free … Continue reading

 Annette Zaragoza-Bilow didn’t have a role in craftingMeasure R, but her support for the measure is deeply personal.
 If it passes, the measure will not only give theSheriff Civilian Oversight Commission stronger oversight power, but will also restructure the infrastructure in how Los Angeles county incarcerates people and, more importantly, treats people with mental health issues.